Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/5-amazing-chrome-accessibility-tools-you-didnt-know.md

   - developer
 ---

-I think we are all aware that we, as web developers, are responsible for making the web more accessible.
+We are all aware that we, as web developers, are responsible for making the web more accessible.
 But what does "accessibility" mean in development?

 By web accessibility, we mean making a web page designed and coded so people with disabilities can access and use them.

-I, for one, never know how to start?
+I, for one, never know how to start.
 I keep hearing people shout, "MAKE YOUR WEBSITE ACCESSIBLE".

 Ok, but how?
 And with which web development tools?